joealewine/blockchain-rhos/howto/console-deploy-k8.md

 ```
 https://blockchain-project-ibpconsole-console.xyz.abc.com:443
 ```

-You can also find your console URL and your proxy URL by using the OpenShift web console.
-Use the dropdown menu next to **OpenShift Container Platform** at the top of the page to switch from **Service Catalog** to **Cluster Console**.
-In the left navigation pane, click **Networking** and then **Routes**.
-Use the **Projects:** dropdown to select all projects.
-On the page that is displayed, you can see the URLs for the proxy and the console.

 When you go to your console URL, your browser will display a screen that states **Your connection is not secure** or **Your connection is not private**.
 This is because your browser needs to accept the self-signed certificates that are generated by the console.
 Use the advanced options to make an exception and proceed to the URL.
 When you see the login screen, open a new tab in your browser and navigate to the proxy URL: `https://<NAMESPACE>-ibpconsole-proxy.<DOMAIN>:443`.
 You need to accept the certificate from this url to communicate with your nodes from your console.
 {: important}